Marginal Propensity To Consume Multiplier Formula

 MPC + MPS = 1

 Understanding this relationship is crucial for calculating the multiplier.
-A higher MPC implies a lower MPS, and vice versa.
+On top of that, a higher MPC implies a lower MPS, and vice versa.
 An economy with a high MPC will experience a larger multiplier effect because a greater proportion of each additional dollar of income is injected back into the economy through spending.

 The Simple Multiplier Formula